tokio-rs/prost/prost/README.md

 - `std`: Enable integration with standard library.
 Disable this feature for `no_std` support.
 This feature is enabled by default.
 - `derive`: Enable integration with `prost-derive`.
 Disable this feature to reduce compile times.
 This feature is enabled by default.
 - `prost-derive`: Deprecated.
 Alias for `derive` feature.
 - `no-recursion-limit`: Disable the recursion limit.
-The recursion limit is 100 and cannot be customized.
+The recursion limit is 100, and can be changed with `prost_build::recursion_limit`.

 ## FAQ